 |Furniture||Double beds (2)|

-Electric heating with open fire in living area.
+Electric heating with open fire.
 Electric oven and hob, microwave, fridge, freezer, dishwasher, TV, video player, DVD player, radio.
 Oil and electricity charged by meter reading,first €20 inc. in rent.
 Starter pack for open fire inc. in rent.
 Bed linen and towels inc. in rent.
 Cot and highchair available.
 Off road parking for 4 cars.
 Small outside area with garden furniture and BBQ.
 Shared access to secluded harbour onto Lough Mask, outdoor play area and tennis court.
-Two well-behaved pets welcome.
+Two well-behaved dogs welcome.
 Shop and pub 3 miles.
 Note: Due to the proximity of the lake, children must be supervised.

 The West of Ireland conjures up many images; thatched, whitewashed cottages, a flock of sheep on a narrow road, an emerald green field with a stone wall, or the Atlantic waves crashing into towering cliffs and rocky shores.